amlt-by-coinfirm/AMLT-Report-oracle/docs/IBaseAMLOracle.md

-Client can query the timestamp only, if so desired.
+Clients can query the timestamp only, if so desired.

 ### `getAMLStatusFee(address client, string target) → uint256 fee` (external)